Louky Bersianik, Nicole Brossard, France Théoret, Gail Scott, Louise Cotnoir, Louise Dupré

 Collectively authored by Louky Bersianik, Nicole Brossard, France Théoret, Gail Scott, Louise Cotnoir, Louise Dupré, Lisa Robertson, and Rachel Levitsky.
 Twenty-five years after its first French language publication, THEORY, A SUNDAY (2013), a collaborative feminist poetics text, marks the first in Belladonna’s new Germinal Texts series.
 Written through Sunday meetings in Montreal, this volume gathers six women’s theoretical feminist texts, with a new introduction by Lisa Robertson and afterword by Gail Scott and Rachel Levitsky.
 Translators of this text include Erica Weitzman, Luise von Flotow, Popahna Brandes, and Nicole Peyrafitte.

-The first title in Belladonna’s new GERMINAL TEXTS series, this book will be available at special discount to reading groups interested in feminist poetics.
-Please write to us: email@example.com.
+The first title in Belladonna’s Germinal Texts series, this book will be available at special discount to reading groups interested in feminist poetics.
+Please write to us: firstname.lastname@example.org.
 We’re happy to help with any group size!

 When your done reading, please consider submitting your thoughts to Lemon Hound (due Sept 1, 2014):